-Each day, hundreds of people – especially kids – will congregate along the Boardman River on Hall Street, in the city’s warehouse district.
+Each day, hundreds of people – especially kids – will congregate along the Boardman River at 118 Hall Street, in the city’s warehouse district.
 If this season is anything like past years, there will be lots of laughter, jumping up and down, pointing of fingers and juvenile squealing.

 A lot of fuss over fish, you might think.
 But these are BIG fish, and there are lots of them – all hanging out at the bend in the river and waiting their turn to swim into the James P. Price Trap and Transfer Harvest Facility (which we locals just call the Boardman River Fish Weir).

 On any given day during the fall salmon run – which usually starts in the third week of September and runs to the end of October – there can be so many Chinook and Coho backed up below the fence-like weir that you could almost walk across the river on their big slippery backs.
 Assuming you’d want to.

 But the big fun (especially for youngsters) is watching the huge fish make their way, leap by leap, up the churning water of the fish ladder into the facility’s three holding bays, where they cruise back and forth like caged tigers and splash the unwary onlookers.
 Each year, anywhere from 3,000 to 13,000 salmon are trapped and harvested at the weir, while other species are returned to the water and allowed to continue their journey upstream.

 Typically, this happens about once a week, whenever there are around 1,000 fish available at one time.
 (The number of fish entering the weir depends largely on the weather; when there’s been more rain, the water gets cooler and the fish respond by swimming upstream.)